Timmtet/Job-Application-Optimizer-with-GenAI/README.md

 # 💼 Job Application Optimizer with GenAI 🚀

-An AI-powered resume optimization tool that helps job seekers tailor their CVs to job descriptions, providing targeted feedback and recommendations for improvement using Generative AI and Retrieval-Augmented Generation (RAG).
+This project is part of the 5-day Gen AI Intensive Course with Google (2025Q1).
+It is an  AI-powered resume optimization tool that helps job seekers tailor their CVs to job descriptions, providing targeted feedback and recommendations for improvement using Generative AI and Retrieval-Augmented Generation (RAG).

 [👉 Try the App on Streamlit](https://job-application-optimizer-with-genai.streamlit.app/)